 Where HubSpot wins:

 Drip doesn’t offer any kind of spam or design testing.
 Though HubSpot don’t have spam testing capabilities either, you can test your design on a whole host of email clients.
+HubSpot is more diverse in that you can use it whatever your business.
+Drip, on the other hand, is only for those who have an online store.

 Drip is a great all-in-one solution for ecommerce businesses.
 Their direct integrations and sophisticated automations for the most minute triggers will save you tons of time, and hopefully, make you significant profits.